SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-17](https://user-images.githubusercontent.com/92877810/138502945-1b4555ea-7400-4b4c-8acb-900c6b7b062c.png)

-👉We can also easily customize the backgrounds of each lane to section our dashboard into logical segments.
+🚩We can also easily customize the backgrounds of each lane to section our dashboard into logical segments.
 Let’s accent our top lane to highlight the KPIs.

 27. Click the **Top Lane** with the Numeric Point Charts